-- F. Further to Note 12M2 to the Annual Financial Statements regarding approval of preliminary budgets by the Leviathan Partners for the construction of a compressor station and additional related work in the regional transmission system, the Partnership estimates that the investment agreement for the project will be signed by the end of 2024, and closing is expected to take place during H1/2026. - G. Further to Note 12M1 to the Annual Financial Statements regarding the schedule for the piping of gas in the combined section (the Ashdod-Ashkelon transmission system), according to the assessment of Israel Natural Gas Lines ("INGL"), and provided the security situation so allows, the infrastructure work for the laying of the combined section will be resumed during Q4/2024, and accordingly the piping of gas in the combined section is expected to commence in 2025. - H. Further to Note 12C to the Annual Financial Statements regarding engagements for the supply of natural gas from the Leviathan project, on 23 May 2023, the Leviathan Partners engaged with Eshkol Power Energies Ltd. (the "Buyer") in an agreement for the supply of natural gas (the "Agreement") for the production units at the Eshkol site in Ashdod, which the Buyer intends to purchase from the Israel Electric Corporation Ltd. (the "IEC"), according to a sale agreement signed thereby with the IEC.
-According to the Agreement, the Leviathan Partners undertook to supply to the Buyer, on a firm basis, daily quantities of gas with an aggregate annual volume of ~0.5 BCM, which will be used for the two production units in a combined cycle at the Eshkol site (the "CCGTs"), starting from the expected commencement of supply in June 2024, with the transfer of ownership of the power plant from the IEC to the Buyer, until expiration of the agreement on 31 December 2031.
+L. Further to Note 12C to the Annual Financial Statements regarding engagements for the supply of natural gas from the Leviathan project, on 23 May 2024, the Leviathan Partners engaged with Eshkol Power Energies Ltd. (the "Buyer") in an agreement for the supply of natural gas (the "Agreement") for the production units at the Eshkol site in Ashdod, which the Buyer intends to purchase from the Israel Electric Corporation Ltd. (the "IEC"), according to a sale agreement signed thereby with the IEC.
+According to the Agreement, the Leviathan Partners undertook to supply to the Buyer, on a firm basis, daily quantities of gas with an aggregate annual volume of ~0.5 BCM, which will be used for the two production units in a combined cycle at the Eshkol site (the "CCGTs"), starting from the commencement of supply in June 2024, with the transfer of ownership of the power plant from the IEC to the Buyer, until expiration of the agreement on 31 December 2031.
 The Buyer undertook to take or pay for certain quantities of gas calculated as a percentage of the adjusted annual contract quantity (Adjusted ACQ), subject to circumstances of force majeure and other standard terms and conditions.
 The parties further agreed that the Leviathan Partners will supply to the Buyer, on an interruptible basis, additional quantities of gas that will be used for the four steam production units at the Eshkol site (the "Steam Units"), which will operate mainly during hours when the electricity reserves in the market are low, starting from the aforesaid date of commencement of supply, throughout their period of operation (currently expected to continue until 31 December 2026).
 The Buyer undertook to take or pay for certain quantities of gas for the Steam Units, subject to their actual operation time, the availability of gas and other standard terms and conditions.
 The sale prices stipulated in the Agreement are linked to the electricity prices for CCGTs, and to the Brent oil price per barrel in relation to the Steam Units, in accordance with the mechanisms and periods as detailed in the Agreement.
 The said sale prices are stated in dollars and are subject to minimum prices.
-The Agreement sets forth additional provisions, as is customary in agreements of this type, including on force majeure, breach events and indemnification, taxation and fiscal changes, early termination, etc.
+The Agreement sets forth additional provisions, as is customary in agreements of this type, including on force majeure, breach events and indemnification, taxation and fiscal changes, early termination, etc. In June 2024 supply of natural gas to the Buyer has begun according to the Agreement.

-Notes to the Condensed Interim Financial Statements as of 31 March 2024 (dollars in millions)
+Notes to the Condensed Interim Financial Statements as of 30 June 2024 (dollars in millions)